cofl/star-sky/contents/character/races/elves/index.md

 > "His boots thundered, e'ry step he took, I swea', the Reaper 'imself!
 Karen, Jimmy, Cap'n, he lined 'em all up and spiked 'em right through, I's scared stiff I was, coul'n't even look, then he steps right up to me&mdash; steps right up t'me 'e does and 'e says, he asks me "Sharp-ear.
 You with them?"
 >
 > "Now I jus', I jus' shake my head 'n' he sighs, like, 'm not sure if he's gon' run me through too, or wot, 'n he says then "Sharp-ear to sharp-ear, tell them this: there's always a place for the oppressed in the crew of the *Fire and Fury*.
-The out-modes last days on top are here."
+The mucks' last days on top are here."
 > <span class="quote-author">Audio log transmitted by MFV Big Sky, ship presumed lost with all hands</span>

 ### On the Outside